What’s the Swoon? Simple. It’s me swooning over things other people have made. đ

 Stitch all the edges down.
 You can use any stitch you like, in matching or contrasting thread.
 I really love the cartoony look of a simple straight stitch with black thread.

 All my ornament patterns have solid felt backs – no applique or embroidery.
-That makes it the perfect spot to add a name or date!
+That makes it the perfect spot to add a name or date using this free alphabet embroidery pattern!

 It’s easy to add a bit of embroidery to the back of your felt ornaments.
 Here’s how.

-Download the ABC pattern I used here.
+Download the free alphabet embroidery pattern I used here.
 You can also choose to type up your name and date and adjust the size and choose the font – but be sure to choose a font that’s mostly straight lines with minimal tight curves so it’s easy to embroider.

 Draw a straight line to use as a guide to line the letters or numbers up, then trace them onto the stabilizer.